-If you pass by St. John’s Academy, our commitment to Outdoor Education (OE) is clear.
-We hope to see the wooded trails, waterfront, and our outdoor spaces alive with students learning and designing in all curricular areas.
-You will see enthusiastic student teams navigating with maps, compasses, or GPS units in the forested areas of our campus, gardening, or doing outdoor art or design projects.
-Many extra-curricular opportunities are given to students to explore the Cowichan Valley and amazing locations stretching out across Vancouver Island.
+Many Co-curricular opportunities are given to students to explore the Cowichan Valley and amazing locations stretching out across Vancouver Island.
 Through our Co-Curricular programs and off-campus trips, we allow students to further explore unique science, environmental stewardship, outdoor pursuit, and service-learning opportunities.

 Every student will take part in OE in various capacities.
 Trips will range in length from part of a day to multiple days in the backcountry.
 Our staff — who already know the students well — will supervise the preparation, go on the adventures, and transfer learning from OE to academics and everyday life.
-The context gives students and teachers an unexpected way to get to know one another as part of the SJA “family.”
+This context gives students and teachers an unexpected way to get to know one another as part of the SJA “family.”
 Creating this sense of belonging will hopefully turn into lifelong friendships.
-We believe that shared experiences around a common purpose are a big part of this – sometimes through challenging circumstances.
+We believe that shared experiences around a common purpose are a big part of this.